Why On-Premises Digital Evidence Management Matters for Law Enforcement

 On-premise evidence management systems offer several advanced security features that are essential for high-security cases, such as:

-4. Physical Security: With on-premise solutions, agencies can control the physical environment in which the evidence is stored.
-Restricted access to data centers, surveillance cameras, and biometric security measures can all be implemented to enhance the physical protection of evidence.
+- Physical Security: On-premises solutions enable agencies to maintain strict control over the physical storage environment.
+Measures such as restricted access to data centers, surveillance cameras, and biometric security enhance the physical protection of evidence.

 On-Premise Solutions – A Tailored Fit for Law Enforcement